Raisul191491/Raisul191491/README.md

 * 🌍  I'm based in Dhaka
 * ✉️  You can contact me at [raisulislamaupi@gmail.com](mailto:raisulislamaupi@gmail.com)
-* 🚀  I'm currently working on my backend development skill
+* 🚀  I'm currently working on my backend development skill & an Echo project
 * 🧠  **Currently learning:** **Echo** framework, Auth with GO & Project structuring
 * 🤝  I'm open to collaborating on Problem solving & Backend Projects
 * ⚡  Anything that can go wrong, will go wrong - Murphy's law